The Twins Almanac for July

 Twins Trade Aguilera

-In the middle of a game I was watching at my grandparents’ trailer at Pincherry Grove Resort in Cohasset, the Twins traded Rick Aguilera to the visiting Red Sox for Frankie Rodriguez and a minor leaguer.
+The Twins traded Rick Aguilera right in the middle of a game to the visiting Red Sox for Frankie Rodriguez and a minor leaguer on this date in 1995.
 Aggie jogged in from the bullpen partway through the game and switched clubhouses.
 He earned the save for the Red Sox at the Metrodome the next night.

 He resigned with the Twins as a free agent following the season.